• Skip to primary navigation

 4. The permanent coffee filter.

-5. The bottom lid to the glass carafe which holds the coffee filter in place.
+5. The bottom lid of the glass carafe holds the coffee filter in place.

 cold-brewer-setup